 - Can I advertise my historic property on Historic New England’s website?

 Historic New England does not market or advertise third party listings for historic properties.
-Visitors to the website may see listings for historic houses, but these are either part of Historic New England’s Stewardship preservation easement program or owned by the organization.
+Visitors to the website may see listings for historic houses, but these are either part of Historic New England’s Preservation Easement Program or owned by the organization.

 - Does Historic New England accept donations of historic homes?

 If you are considering the donation of your historic home either as an outright gift or through estate planning, please visit the Planned Giving section of our website.
-If you are considering donation of a preservation easement please visit our Stewardship Program page, or call 617-994-6642.
+If you are considering donation of a preservation easement please visit our Preservation Easement Program page, or call 617-994-6642.

 Finding the right insurance for an old or historic home can be a challenge.
 Most insurance companies gear their policies towards newer homes, ignoring the intrinsic value of historic buildings.
 Homeowners should look for companies that offer Guaranteed Full Replacement Costs and whose claims philosophy allows for the restoration (not just replacement) of your historic home.
 Make sure you have enough coverage.
 If your policy contains a co-insurance clause it is required that the policy holder maintain a minimum limit of property insurance (usually 80-90 percent) to avoid a decrease in your claim payment.
 It may also be a good idea to include coverage for outdoor property such as stone walls, fencing, etc. Most importantly, work with an agent or broker who has experience insuring historic properties.
 They will be able to offer you solid advice, help you take advantage of credits, and ensure you peace of mind.
 One resource available for homeowners is the National Trust Insurance Services, LLC program.